 Our own experience has been a year of frustration and apparently wasted effort: we were told that Luton was liaising with Heathrow and Stansted, but this did not produce results and the fact that NATS has identified that planes from those two airports get in the way of what Luton thought it could do, can hardly come as a surprise.
 Meanwhile we summarise the points we made to the Focus Group process:

 Aircraft take off at a steep angle to gain height quickly, then pull in the flaps and reduce the climb rate to accelerate at a shallower angle.
-The height at which this happens is known as the “acceleration altitude” and has an impact on engine and airframe wear, and on fuel consumption.
-It also has an impact on noise experienced on the ground.
-LADACAN is campaigning for an open and transparent assessment, in the context of this airport and its local communities, to determine what is best for people not just best for airlines.
+The height at which this happens is known as the “acceleration altitude”.
+It has an impact on engine wear and fuel usage, but also on the noise of the aircraft.
+LADACAN wants open and transparent assessment to determine what is best for people, not just what is best for airlines.

-If cleared by air traffic control for continuous climb, aircraft can then continue up to 7,000ft and beyond.
-But if other aircraft are flying above them, Luton departures can be held low at 4,000ft and 5,000ft for very extended distances, increasing low-level noise and pollution, and wasting fuel by flying far less efficiently.
-LADACAN is campaigning for changes which will enable aircraft to climb continuously provided that the increased engine noise does not make things worse for people on the ground – again open and transparent analysis is required.
+If cleared by air traffic control for continuous climb, aircraft can proceed to 7,000ft and beyond.
+If other aircraft are flying above them, Luton departures can be held low at 4,000ft and 5,000ft for very extended distances, increasing low-level noise and pollution, and wasting fuel by flying far less efficiently.
+LADACAN wants the optimum rate of climb to be assessed by open and transparent investigation to assess noise at different points along the track, again to determine what is best for people, not just for airlines.